johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn23]: Revelation 10:9-10; also Ezekiel 3:1-14

-[^fn24]: Facilitators are invited to incorporate and develop their own ideas.

-[^fn25]: Luke 6:47-49
+[^fn24]: Luke 6:47-49

-[^fn26]: Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
+[^fn25]: Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
 The other examples, based on a larger volume of printing, assume a cost price of 800 CFA.
 The commercial selling price is an estimate.

-[^fn27]: Permissions beyond the scope of the license may be available at http://maizeplantdiscipleship.wordpress.com/contact.
+[^fn26]: Permissions beyond the scope of the license may be available at http://maizeplantdiscipleship.wordpress.com/contact.

-[^fn28]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+[^fn27]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.

-[^fn29]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn28]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses